mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ```

-After successfully running step 4.b, you should have the following folder structure:
+After step 4.b is finished, you should have the following folder structure:

 ```console
 sample_name